21 Savage Mourns The Loss Of His Brother Terrell Davis, Killed In London Stabbing

-Earlier this year on The Big Facts Podcast, 21 Savage opened up briefly about his immigration status and how the case really sat him down and gave him clarity.
+Earlier this year on The Big Facts Podcast, 21 Savage opened up briefly about his immigration status and how the case really helped him to look at this life with clarity.

-He can’t leave the United States because of his immigration status, so on the podcast and even in his new project, Savage Mode II, he talked about the struggles you face in that scenario.
-He spoke about his mother not being able to get a driver’s license when he was a kid and whenever she drove, there was always fear of being pulled over.
+The “Bank Account” rapper still can’t leave the United States because of his immigration status.
+During his appearance on the podcast, he spoke about the difficult process and his Savage Mode II mixtape alongside Metro Boomin’.
+21 also spoke about his mother not being able to get a driver’s license when he was a kid and whenever she drove, he expressed that his mother became fearful of being pulled over.
 The immigration status makes transportation hard, especially seeing family overseas during a time of mourning.

-According to HipHop-N-More, Savage’s younger brother was recentlymurdered in the UK in a stabbing from a former friend.
+According to Hip Hop-N-More, Savage’s younger brother was recently murdered in the UK after being stabbed to death.
+His brother, whose name was Terrell Davis was 27-years-old at the time of his passing.

 Police responded to a stabbing in Lambeth, London, and declared a 27-year-old man dead at the scene.
 Authorities did not identify the name of the victim, but several of his family members have confirmed that he was the victim.